-IVC filters are modern miracles that can potentially save lives but patients are filing IVC filter lawsuits over serious injuries.
+IVC filters are modern miracles that can potentially save lives but patients are working with blood clot filter perforation attorneys to file lawsuits over serious injuries.
 These tiny creations are inserted and live in the largest vein in the body.
 Generally, that are surgically implanted by a vascular surgeon in the vein by the kidneys.
 The idea is that once the filter is implanted, they can catch any blood clots or embolisms that break loose from the legs and travel up to the heart and lungs.
 These clots can block the main arteries of the heart and to the lungs if not stopped, causing pulmonary embolisms which can be fatal.

 So, what do these “filters” look like?
 There are a few variations, but they are mostly cone shaped, with a base that has tiny “legs” that stem from it.
 These legs look like tiny bits of wire.
 The idea is is that the legs and base catch the clot before it can travel further upstream where it can block blood flow.
 Eventually they will dissolve while the blood is still flowing around it, allowing proper movement of the blood which is crucial to the body working properly.